MihaelaFlorea2000/HowToBook/README.md

   * Create a new book
 * [x] PATCH /books/:bookId/
   * Edit a book - change the initial info
+* [x] PATCH /books/:bookId/:readStatus
-                - mark as read and add extra info
+  * Edit a book - mark as read / currently reading and add reviews
 * [x] DELETE /books/:bookId
   * Delete a book